-If you already understand the basic setup of AuthPoint and are ready to deploy it in your network, you may choose to start with the AuthPoint Deployment Guide.
+If you already understand the basic setup of AuthPoint and are ready to deploy it in your network, you can start with the AuthPoint Deployment Guide.

 If you have not already purchased an AuthPoint license, you can start a free AuthPoint trial in the Support Center.
 To start a trial, go to the Manage Products page and select WatchGuard AuthPoint.
 Click the Free 30 day trial link to activate your free trial.
 You can also contact your preferred WatchGuard Partner and have them set you up with an AuthPoint trial.
 For more information, see Activate an AuthPoint Trial License.

 Before you begin, we recommend that you familiarize yourself with the components of AuthPoint and some of the key terms related to AuthPoint:

 AuthPoint has several components:

-- AuthPoint Management UI — The AuthPoint management UI in WatchGuard Cloud is where you set up and manage your users, groups, resources, external identities, and the AuthPoint Gateway.
+- AuthPoint Management UI — The AuthPoint management UI in WatchGuard Cloud is where you set up and manage your users, groups, resources, authentication policies, external identities, and the AuthPoint Gateway.